Kiran Srinivas

-Kiran Srinivas (born March 25, 1985) is an Indian television and film actor.
+Kiran Srinivas (born March 25, 1985) is an Indian television and film actor known for his work in Hindi television and Kannada films.
 He received critical acclaim for the role of a drug addict, "Roy D'Souza" in Channel V India's Paanch 5 Wrongs Make A Right and played "Dev" in Colors's 24.
 He was also seen portraying "Dr. Ishaan Srinivas" in Bindass's show Zindagi Wins.
 He had also acted in Gumrah on Channel V India, Pyaar Tune Kya Kiya on Zing TV and Yeh Hai Aashiqui on Bindass.

 Personal life

 Srinivas was born and raised in Bangalore, in the state of Karnataka, India.
 He married Hitha Chandrashekar on 2 December 2019.